Why are the legislators in Maine including veterinarians in a bill that is geared towards stemming the opiate epidemic?

 - All veterinarians must check the records of the individual seeking care for the animal, and if appropriate the owner, prior to prescribing opiates or benzodiazepines.
 A valid state or federal photo ID should be checked, and a birthdate and the full name must be acquired in order to check the PMP of an individual.
 This would also apply to anyone you had to drop off or pick up Fido.

 - All written prescriptions must include a DEA number.

 - All prescriptions intended for use by an animal must indicate such use on the prescription.

-- Diagnosis and exemption codes are not required on veterinary prescriptions.
+- Diagnosis and exemption codes are not required for veterinary prescriptions.